apache/openwhisk-wskdeploy/README.md

 $ go build -o wskdeploy
 ```

-an executable named `wskdeploy` will be created in the project directory compatible with your current operating system and architecture.
+If successful, an executable named `wskdeploy` will be created in the project directory compatible with your current operating system and architecture.

 #### Building for other Operating Systems (GOOS) and Architectures (GOARCH)